Jahia/jexperience-google-analytics/README.md

 Once you have set the Google analytics settings, your site will push data to Google servers :
 - For each page load in live mode (Google Analytics module).
-- For each Marketing Factory test (Google Analytics for Marketing Factory module)
+- For each jExperience test (Google Analytics for jExperience module)

 The files are injected in your page by a render filter.